spapastamkou/open-science-meanings/text.md

 Priorities: access to research publications and data, research infrastructures

 #### From OA to OS
-Carlos Moeda (commissioner for research, innovation and science, 2014-2019): 3 O
+Carlos Moeda (commissioner for research, innovation and science, 2014-2019): approach of 3 Os:

 * Open Innovation
 * Open Science